Pulsar™ Atom Precision Pellet Extruder

 While the unit is empty perform the following verification :

-• Make sure the cooling system is in functional condition, may it be air or watercooled
+• Ensure the cooling system is in proper working condition, whether it is air-cooled or water-cooled:

 • Setpoint to a low temperature (50-75°C) on the top heater